OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/pillars.md

 ### Opening Narration

 > "DEF CON's network is the most attacked network in the world.
 Intentionally.
 That's the point.
-The NOC runs the show: routing, firewall rules, the Wall of Sheep, the Hacker Tracker.
-Thirty thousand devices online simultaneously.
+The NOC runs the show: routing, firewall rules, the Wall of Sheep, and the Hacker Tracker.
+Thirty thousand devices are online simultaneously.
 >
 > But this year, one of the NOC volunteers mentions something that doesn't sit right.
 An Ethernet adapter was found plugged into an unmonitored switch port near the NOC hallway.
 It wasn't their equipment.
 It was plugged in and left."